“Onsen” Japanese Hot Springs

 • Don’t swim in the bath…use it only for quiet soaking and contemplation.

-• After leaving the bath, wipe off excess water and sweat as best as possible with your face towel prior to re-entering the locker room.
+• After leaving the bath, wipe off excess water and sweat as best as possible with your face towel before re-entering the locker room.

 • Many onsen have rooms where you can lie down and nap, drink a cold beer or tea, or even sit in a massage chair.
 Don’t be afraid to take advantage of these post-bath relaxation opportunities!